MicrosoftDocs/defender-docs/articles/defender-for-cloud/software-inventory.md

 ---
-title: Review the software inventory Defender for Cloud
+title: Review the software inventory in Defender for Cloud
 description: Learn how to review the software inventory in Microsoft Defender for Cloud ms.date: 06/14/2023 ms.topic: how-to